Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Introduction

 \section{Introduction}

-Text sentiment classification is to identify and extract emotional tendencies (such as positive, negative or neutral) from text, which provides important application scenarios and challenges for the development of natural language processing (NLP)\citep{li2022survey}.
+Text sentiment classification is to identify and extract emotional tendencies (such as positive, negative or neutral) from text, which provides important application scenarios and challenges for the development of natural language processing (NLP) \citep{li2022survey}.
 Many methods have been proposed for this task, for instance, convolutional neural networks (CNN) \citep{zhang2015character}, and recurrent neural networks (RNN) with attention mechanism \citep{zhang2016sentiment,chen2017recurrent}.
 Transformer-based models \citep{jiang2021lightxml,chang2020taming} have excelled in sentiment classification tasks, achieving state-of-the-art performance \citep{liu2022co,liu2022combining}.

-Label smoothing (LS) proceeds by using soft targets that are a weighted average of the hard targets and the uniform distribution over labels \citep{muller2019does,lienen2021label}.
+As a commonly used regularization method to overcome overfitting, label smoothing (LS) proceeds by using soft targets that are a weighted average of the hard targets and the uniform distribution over labels \citep{muller2019does,lienen2021label}.
 This technique lessens the disparity between the top probability estimate and the remaining ones, thereby acting as a barrier to the model from generating extremely confident predictions, consequently decreasing the model's likelihood of becoming excessively tailored to the training data \citep{lukasik2020does,gao2020towards}.
 This also fosters generalization, leading to better performance on unseen data \citep{chen2020investigation,cui2022improving}.
-Furthermore, LS can also mitigate the impact of noisy labels on the training process\citep{pmlr-v108-li20e}.
+Furthermore, LS can also mitigate the impact of noisy labels on the training process \citep{pmlr-v108-li20e}.

-LS has achieved widespread success in NLP \citep{chandrasegaran2022revisiting,liu2022label} by introducing soft targets, which allows the model to optimize towards a more flexible direction during training\citep{haque2023label,pan2022efficient}.
-However, the research on LS for text sentiment classification is still limited.
+LS has achieved widespread success in NLP \citep{chandrasegaran2022revisiting,liu2022label} by introducing soft targets, which allows the model to optimize towards a more flexible direction during training \citep{haque2023label,pan2022efficient}.
+However, the fine-grained research on LS for text sentiment classification is still limited.
 For the task of sentiment classification, emotion is not an absolute and discrete concept \citep{pang2002thumbs,ONAN20222098}, but there is certain fuzziness and continuity \citep{hasib2021online}.
 LS can take account of this ambiguity, allowing the model to learn more balanced relative probabilities between different emotions.